Best hotels in Amsterdam

 Javaplein 23, 1095

-Best attractions in Amsterdam
+Best things to do in and around Amsterdam

 Rijksmuseum